Contact

 Born in Hiroshima in 1955, Toshio Hosokawa came to Germany in 1976, where he studied composition with Isang Yun, Brian Ferneyhough, and later, Klaus Huber.
 Although his initial compositions drew inspiration from the Western avant-garde, he gradually built a new musical world between East and West.
 He first gained widespread recognition with the 2001 world premiere of his oratorio Voiceless Voice in Hiroshima.

 Toshio Hosokawa has written numerous orchestral works in recent years, including After the Storm for two sopranos and orchestra on the occasion of the 50th anniversary of the Tokyo Metropolitan Symphony Orchestra, and Woven Dreams, commissioned as part of the Roche Commissions (Cleveland Orchestra, Franz Welser-Möst, Lucerne Festival 2010).
 Circulating Ocean, premiered by the Vienna Philharmonic at the Salzburg Festival in 2005, has also become part of the repertoire of many orchestras.
 Toshio Hosokawa continues to compose works that focus on nature themes, such as the horn concerto Moment of Blossoming for Stefan Dohr and the Berlin Philharmonic (2011).
-Since 2003 he has been composing a loose sequence entitled Voyages for solo instrument and ensemble.
+Since 2003, he has been composing a loose sequence entitled Voyages for solo instrument and ensemble.
 In some of these works he combines Japanese and European instruments, as in Voyages X Nozarashi for shakuhachi and ensemble.
 Traditional Japanese instruments such as the shō or koto also feature elsewhere in his oeuvre, which comprises some 200 compositions.

-The organ concerto Umarmung, premiered in 2017 by Christian Schmitt and the Bamberg Symphony Orchestra under Jakub Hrůša, was performed by the ORF Radio Symphony Orchestra Vienna at the Vienna Konzerthaus in 2018 and again at Suntory Hall in 2019.
+The organ concerto Umarmung, premiered in 2017 by Christian Schmitt and the Bamberg Symphony Orchestra, was performed by the ORF Radio Symphony Orchestra Vienna at the Vienna Konzerthaus in 2018 and again at Suntory Hall in 2019.
 The orchestral work Uzu, premiered in 2019 by the Tokyo Metropolitan Orchestra, received the Otaka Prize for the best Japanese composition of the year.
 It was last heard in February 2024 as a Dutch premiere with the Antwerp Symphony Orchestra under Jun Märkl.
 In 2021, his violin concerto Genesis for soloist Veronika Eberle, a commission from the Hamburg Philharmonic State Orchestra, Hong Kong Sinfonietta, NHK Symphony Orchestra, Hiroshima Symphony Orchestra, Prague Radio Symphony Orchestra (SOČR), and the Grafenegg Festival, was premiered in Grafenegg.

 In 2022, the world premiere of Ceremony for flute and orchestra, played by Emmanuel Pahud with the Tonhalle Orchestra under Paavo Järvi, caused a storm of enthusiasm in Zurich.
 The Japanese premiere took place with the Orchestra Ensemble Kanazawa under Nodoka Okisawa; the German premiere followed in February 2024 with the Bamberg Symphony Orchestra under Kent Nagano and soloist Daniela Koch.
 The Berlin Philharmonic Orchestra under Paavo Järvi premiered the violin concerto Prayer together with soloist Daishin Kashimoto in March 2023, followed by the Swiss premiere with the Lucerne Symphony Orchestra under Michael Sanderling and the Japanese premiere with the Yomiuri Nippon Symphony Orchestra and Sebastian Weigle.
 The British premiere took place in February 2024 at the Barbican Centre in London with the BBC Symphony Orchestra under Kahchun Wong with violinist Sayaka Shoji.
-For the Music for Vilnius project to mark the city's 700th anniversary, Toshio Hosokawa wrote Invisible Angels for violin and accordion which was premiered in May 2023.
+For the Music for Vilnius project to mark the city's 700th anniversary, Toshio Hosokawa wrote Vilnius Invisible Angels for violin and accordion.
 He returned to Vilnius in autumn 2023 as a guest composer at the Gaida Festival.
+Highlights of the last season include the Japanese premiere of his work Texture at the Tokyo Opera City Concert Hall by the Philharmonic Octet Berlin, as well as the world premiere of the piano quintet Oreksis to mark the 50th anniversary of the Arditti Quartet at the Pierre Boulez Saal Berlin.
+In May 2024, the Kammerakademie Potsdam premiered In the Forest for chamber orchestra under Bas Wiegers.

 In quick succession, Toshio Hosokawa has presented three more operas: Stilles Meer debuted at the Hamburg State Opera in 2016, the one-act melodrama Futari Shizuka (The Maiden from the Sea) premiered in Paris in 2017 and was followed in 2018 by Erdbeben.
 Träume at Stuttgart Opera, based on a libretto by Büchner Prize winner Marcel Beyer.
 The musical material of the opera was used to create the four-movement orchestral suite Erdbeben.
 Träume, which was premiered in November 2022 by the Orchestra del Teatro Comunale di Bologna under Marco Angius and whose revised version was first performed by the Hamburg Symphony Orchestra under Sylvain Cambreling at the Elbphilharmonie in 2023.
 In 2021, the musical fairy tale Deine Freunde aus der Ferne, in which Toshio Hosokawa and writer Yoko Tawada take the young audience on a dream journey to distant worlds, was launched at the Philharmonie Luxembourg by the ensemble United Instruments of Lucilin and narrator Salome Kammer.